Ford F-Series: 1999–2004

 After a three-year hiatus, Ford released a second generation of the SVT Lightning for the 1999 model year.
-In line with its 1993–1995 predecessor, the second-generation Lightning was based on the F-150 with a number of suspension modifications; in a design change, all examples were produced with a FlareSide bed.
+In line with its 1993–1995 predecessor, the second-generation Lightning was based on the F-150 with a number of suspension modifications; in a design change, all examples were produced with a Flareside bed.
 In place of a model-specific engine, the second-generation was powered by a supercharged version of the 5.4L V8 from the F-150, producing 360 hp (increased to 380 hp in 2001).
 As before, the higher-output engine was paired with a heavier-duty transmission from the F-350 pickup.

 For the 2004 redesign of the Ford F-150, the SVT Lightning was not included, leaving 2004 as the final year for the model line.
 While of an entirely different design focus from the SVT Lightning, the SVT/Ford Raptor is the succeeding generation of high-performance Ford F-Series pickup trucks.

-Harley-Davidson Edition (2000–2011)
+Harley-Davidson Edition (2000–2012)

-From 2000 to 2011, the Harley-Davidson Edition was an option package available on the F-150.
-Primarily an appearance package featuring monochromatic black trim, from 2002 to 2003, the edition included a slightly detuned version of the supercharged 5.4L V8 engine from the SVT Lightning.
+From 2000 to 2012, the Harley-Davidson Edition was an option package available on the F-150.
+Primarily an appearance package featuring monochromatic black trim, the edition included a slightly detuned version of the supercharged 5.4L V8 engine from the SVT Lightning from 2002 to 2003, and a naturally-aspirated 5.4L from 2004 to 2010.
+For the 2011 model year, the 5.4L engine was replaced with a naturally-aspirated 6.2L V8.
 In 2003, a 100th Anniversary Edition was produced for F-150 SuperCrew trucks.
 For 2004, the Harley-Davidson option package became available for F-250/F-350 Super Duty trucks.
 After 2008, the option package adopted many of the options featured from the Platinum trim level, featuring leather seating produced from materials reserved for Harley-Davidson biker jackets.

-For 2012, the Harley-Davidson Edition was replaced by the Limited trim level, retaining a monochromatic exterior appearance (shifting past motorcycle-themed trim).
+For 2013, the Harley-Davidson Edition was replaced by the Limited trim level, retaining a monochromatic exterior appearance (shifting past motorcycle-themed trim).